 Multi-Criteria Decision Analysis (MCDA) is an analytical technique that can help you prioritize your options.
 You can calculate a score to rank your options by methodically assigning weights that represent the relative importance of the attributes of alternatives, and then evaluating how alternatives perform under each attribute.

-Inform Your Strategies in Development, Market Access
+Inform Your Strategies in Development, Market Access and

 From making drug development decisions, to phase III evidence plans, to developing pricing strategies and value messages, MCDA can be used to gain insights at each stage of your product’s lifecycle.